jbcodeforce/flink-studies/docs/index.md

 To properly define window operator semantics, we need to determine both how events are assigned to buckets and how often the window produces a result.
 Flink's streaming model is based on windowing and checkpointing, it uses controlled cyclic dependency graph as its execution engine.

-The following figure is showing integration of stream processing runtime with an append log system, like Kafka, with internal local state persistence and continuous checkpoint to remote storage as HA support:
+The following figure is showing integration of stream processing runtime with an append log system, like Kafka, with internal local state persistence and continuous checkpointing to remote storage as HA support:

 ![](./images/flink-rt-processing.png)